-With the end of the tax year looming, SARS tax collectors are on high alert to collect tax and meet their (R1.68 trillion) target , (which was set by the Commissioner in last year), before the end of February.
+With the end of the tax year looming, SARS tax collectors are on high alert to collect taxes and meet their revenue targets.

-If you owe SARS you should be receiving constant reminders to pay the debt, such as SMS's, phone calls and even some posted letters.
+If you owe SARS, you should be receiving constant reminders to pay your debt.
+This may be in the form of SMS's, phone calls or even posted letters.

-Please check that you meet the requirements listed at this link Terms to get a payment arrangement, once you are done reviewing, you can follow these steps to setup a payment arrangement with SARS:
+Firstly, check that you meet the requirements listed here: Terms to get a payment arrangement.
+If you are satisfied that you comply, you can follow these steps to set up a payment arrangement with SARS:

-6. After this SARS will allow you to decide how you wish to make the payment each month, EFT, Debit Order or a garnish on your salary, all you need to do is complete the form and then send SARS any documents they require to review things, once done, you should see this message:
+6. After this SARS will allow you to decide how you wish to make the payment each month i.e via EFT, Debit Order or a garnish on your salary.
+All you need to do is complete the form and then send SARS any documents they may request.
+Once finished, you should see this message:

-SARS will communicate with you once they have reviewed your request, if approved, you can make your first payment as suggested on your Payment Deferment application.
+SARS will communicate with you once they have reviewed your request.
+If it is approved, you can make your first payment as suggested on your Payment Deferment application.